Book your Inca Trail 2026 with Go Treks Perú, local experts in small-group adventures. Don’t miss out!

 • Highest Altitude: 2,440 m / 8,052 ft.

-Note: If you want to stay an extra night, just let us know, and we can help book a hotel in Aguas Calientes, as well as your train ticket for the next day
+Note: If you want to stay an extra night in the Inca Trail 4 days , just let us know, and we can help book a hotel in Aguas Calientes, as well as your train ticket for the next day

 Rangers don’t allow people to carry bags bigger than 25 liters when entering Machu Picchu